-Supported by a student-approved fee, the Undergraduate Research Fellows Program will provide \$1,000 stipends to students who participate in activities and projects-tailored to their academic major-to develop their understanding of scholarly inquiry, skills associated with research and creative activity, and experience in completing their own scholarly projects.
+Supported by a student-approved fee, the Undergraduate Research Fellows Program will provide \$1,000 stipends to students (divided into a \$500 stipend per semester of participation) who participate in activities and projects-tailored to their academic major-to develop their understanding of scholarly inquiry, skills associated with research and creative activity, and experience in completing their own scholarly projects.
 Applications can be found online.

 Students will be admitted into the program in two waves.
-Each application will be prepared by a student and his or her faculty mentor, including a brief application form, a description of proposed activities, and a statement from the student that demonstrates commitment to undergraduate research.
+Each application will be prepared by a student and their faculty mentor, including a brief application form, a description of proposed activities, and a statement from the student that demonstrates commitment to undergraduate research.
 Students must have a GPA of 3.0 or better, and faculty should have a track record of mentoring student research projects.